 - Some modules are packaged in the Racket distribution or otherwise installed into a hierarchy of collections.
 For example, the module name pict/flash means "the module implemented in the file "flash.rkt" that is located in the "pict" collection."
-When a module name includes no slash, then it refers to a "main.rkt" file. - Some modules are distributed through the PLaneT server, and they can be downloaded automatically on demand.
-For example, the first time that you evaluate the following fragment:
+When a module name includes no slash, then it refers to a "main.rkt" file. - Some collections of modules are distributed as packages.
+Packages can be installed using the Install Package... menu item in DrRacket's File menu, or they can be installed using the raco pkg command-line tool.
+For example, installing the "avl" package makes the avl module available. - Packages can be registered at https://pkgs.racket-lang.org/, or they can be installed directly from a Git repository, web site, file, or directory.
+See Package Management in Racket for more information about packages. - Some modules live relative to other modules, without necessarily belonging to any particular collection or package.

-'''

-(require (planet schematics/random:1:0/random))

-(random-gaussian)

-0.7386912134436788

-'''

-DrRacket automatically downloads version 1.0 of the "random.plt" library by "schematics" and then imports the "random.rkt" module.

-• Some modules live relative to other modules, without necessarily belonging to any particular collection or package.
 For example, in DrRacket, if you save your definitions so far in a file "quick.rkt" and add the line then you can open a new tab or window in DrRacket, type the new program "use.rkt" in the same directory as "quick.rkt":

-To save your definitions, use DrRacket's Save Definitions menu item and when you run "use.rkt", a rainbow list of squares is the output.
+To save your definitions, use DrRacket's Save Definitions menu and when you run "use.rkt", a rainbow list of squares is the output.
 Note that "use.rkt" is written using the initial import racket, which does not supply any picture-making functions itself-but does provide require and the function-calling syntax.